arcusmaximus/SottrModTools/Documentation.md

 selecting the mesh, switching to the Data tab (green triangle) in Blender's Properties panel, expanding the "Geometry Data" header, and clicking "Clear Custom Split Normals Data."

-Because SOTTR blend shapes use custom vertex normals but Blender's shape keys don't support these, exported heads tend to have artifacts even if you didn't change anything.
+Because TR blend shapes use custom vertex normals but Blender's shape keys don't support these, exported heads tend to have artifacts even if you didn't change anything.
 (The most noticeable effect is dark patches on the eyelids.)
 To work around this, the addon lets you transfer the shape key normals from the original model to your modified one.
-Find the "SOTTR Mesh Properties" panel in Blender's Data Properties tab, select the original file as the "Shape Key Normals Source", and export your model as usual.
+Find the "TR Mesh Properties" panel in Blender's Data Properties tab, select the original file as the "Shape Key Normals Source", and export your model as usual.

 ### Skeletons

-Each outfit is split into up to four pieces — head, hair, torso, and legs — where each piece has its own skeleton that only contains the necessary bones.
+In SOTTR, each outfit is split into up to four pieces — head, hair, torso, and legs — where each piece has its own skeleton that only contains the necessary bones.

 #### Bone hiding

-SOTTR skeletons contain quite a few bones that aren't used for deforming the model.
-To reduce clutter, the addon hides these bones by either moving them to the second bone layer (Blender 3.6) or into a hidden bone collection (Blender 4.0).
+TR skeletons contain quite a few bones that aren't used for deforming the model.
+To reduce clutter, the addon hides these bones by either moving them to the second bone layer (Blender 3) or into a hidden bone collection (Blender 4).
 So, if you import a file that seems to have way too few bones (like tr11_lara.drm), check this layer/bone collection.

 #### Twist bones

-Many bones are not animated directly, but are so-called twist bones that have their position and rotation calculated based on other bones.
+Many SOTTR bones are not animated directly, but are so-called twist bones that have their position and rotation calculated based on other bones.
 They are displayed in green in Pose Mode, and can be hidden in Blender 4.0 by toggling the "Twist bones" bone collection.
 While the twisting information is not applied as Blender bone constraints or drivers, it's still stored in the Blender file, and will be written out again when exporting the skeleton (meaning that,